sumukhbhandarkar/ClointFusion/README.md

 ## Anytime, if you are not getting how to use the function, just call empty function (without parameters) and GUI would pop asking you for required parameters.

 # We love your contribution
-Contribute by fixing bugs / feature enhancement / add documentation / many more ways...
+Contribute by feedback / bug fixes / feature enhancement / add documentation / many more ways...

 Please visit the GitHub repository: https://github.com/ClointFusion/ClointFusion